saptarshi1996/Walvis-Logger/README.md

 Walvis uses a number of tools and frameworks:

-- [Flask] - Used to build the backend server.
+- [Express] - Used to build the backend server.
-- [Docker-Python-API] - For getting docker container related details.
+- [Dockerode] - For getting docker container related details.
 - [NuxtJS] - For building the frontend along with Vue.
 - [Vuetify] - UI library used for Walvis.
-- [Server-Side-Events] - For real time streaming of stats and logs.
+- [SocketIO] - For real time streaming of stats and logs.
 - [Docker] - Without docker, there are no logs.
 - [Docker-Compose] - For building images and starting containers.